headslive/web/news/2017/03/on-the-road-to-freedom.md

 --------------------------------------------

 Yes, it's Debian Sid / Devuan Ascii.
 Yes, people call it "unstable".
-It's just Debian's dictionary it means.
-For them "stable" = "ancient software".
+It's just in Debian's dictionary: "stable" = "ancient software".
 I am not going along this path, not anymore.
 Right now heads is built on the base of Devuan Ascii and you can now enjoy up-to-date software that people should be using.
 It's still systemd-free and going strong :)